Staying at Home

 Some older seniors sell their homes of many years and move to an apartment.
 This frees up equity that can then supplement income through interest or dividends earned through investment of the capital.
 The move also frees seniors from home maintenance and grounds-keeper chores.
 For others living in a large complex of all seniors also affords a greater sense of security than living in a private home.

-Seniors can share their home, or share the home of another.
+Seniors can share their home or share the home of another.
 The roommate need not also be a senior.
 Professional organizations which specialize in these arrangements match the two parties based on needs on one side with abilities to provide on the other side.
-They screen before matching and follow up afterwards to help the match work out.
-Most organizations that do this are non-profit and supported from sources other than those seeking their help.
+They screen before matching and follow up afterward to help the match work out.
+Most organizations that do this are non-profit and supported by sources other than those seeking their help.

-Continuing Care Retirement Communities (CCRCs) or communities offering Life Care are designed to offer active seniors an independent lifestyle and a private home from which to enjoy it, regardless of future medical needs.
-They may require buy-in, or an up-front annuity purchase followed by monthly payments covering services, amenities and needed medical.
+Continuing Care Retirement Communities (CCRCs) or communities offering Life Care are designed to provide active seniors an independent lifestyle and a private home from which to enjoy it, regardless of future medical needs.
+They may require a buy-in or an up-front annuity purchase followed by monthly payments covering services, amenities, and needed medical.
 The buy-in may be refundable in part, or not at all.

 They provide the availability of multiple levels of care, without the uncertainty of wondering where you will live.